-Set in the heart of Great Limber, 5 Grasby Road is an end of terrace property with a large sized garden The property comprises 3 bedrooms on the first floor with a sitting room, bathroom (with a shower over the bath) and ...
+** LET SUBJECT TO REFERENCING ** Set in the heart of Brocklesby village, 9 Main Road is an end of terrace property with a large sized garden, including outbuildings, a shed and off road parking.
+The property comprises 3 bedrooms on the first floor ...

 The Vicarage, a Grade II listed property that lies discretely next to the church in Great Limber in the heart of the Brocklesby Estate.
 Great Limber has a post office, shop, pub and access to the Brocklesby Estate permissive walks. ...